 for basic info on bacteria.)
 The lab reports below show that for particularly dangerous bacteria these filters are practically 100% effective.

 The second element is the activated charcoal which is inside.
 This filters out many chemicals through a process called adsorption.
 (See more about activated charcoal below).
+Note that in the purifiers the internal media is a proprietary mix that has anti-viral properties that will reduce/eliminate virus.

 A third filter element, the pre-filter sock, can be added and is mainly for applications where the water has a lot of larger particulates in it such as ponds and streams.
 In comparison to this double or triple filtering, most store bought water filtration systems just use activated charcoal and are designed specifically for use with tap water as the source.